templar-ajay/docker-nextjs-express-mongodb/README.md

 docker logs <container_id / or a few starting characters of the container id just enough to separate it from the rest of the containers> # shows the logs of the container docker logs --follow <container_id /....> # to show the current logs of the container and keep on showing the logs as they are created

-docker compose up # create and start all the containers and services mentioned in the yaml file
+docker compose up # create and start all the containers and services mentioned in the compose.yaml file

 ```